13 15 15Call

 For more information on this, refer to our whole person impairment compensation calculator and guide.

-Can I claim a pain and suffering compensation payout?
+Can I claim a pain and suffering compensation payout for my accident injury?

 Pain and suffering compensation applies to motor accidents, public injuries and medical negligence claims, but isn’t generally available to people injured at work (with the exception of emergency service workers).
 It’s for the harmful impact the injury has had on your life, physically and mentally.
 It’s also referred to as general damages or non-economic loss.